Rajnath holds talks with Malaysian counterpart; focus on boosting industrial cooperation | Law-Order

 Rajnath holds talks with Malaysian counterpart; focus on boosting industrial cooperation

-Defence Minister Rajnath Singh on Monday held wide-ranging talks with his Malaysian counterpart Mohamad Hasan with a focus on expanding overall defence and strategic partnership in line with trust and shared values of democracy and rule of law.
-Singh, who is currently on a three-day visit to Malaysia, also called on Prime Minister Anwar bin Ibrahim and conveyed to him PM Narendra Modi's warm greetings.
+Defence Minister Rajnath Singh on Monday held wide-ranging talks with his Malaysian counterpart Mohamad Hasan with a focus on boosting overall defence and strategic partnership in line with ''trust'' and shared values of ''democracy and rule of law''.
+Singh, currently on a three-day visit to Malaysia, also called on Prime Minister Anwar bin Ibrahim and conveyed to him PM Narendra Modi's warm greetings.

-The talks between the two defence ministers were primarily focused on ways to strengthen industrial cooperation.
+The talks between the two defence ministers in Kuala Lumpur were primarily focused on ways to strengthen industrial cooperation, officials said.

-Singh and Hasan approved an amendment in the memorandum of understanding on defence cooperation between India and Malaysia signed in 1993.
+Singh and Hasan also approved an amendment in the memorandum of understanding on India-Malaysia defence cooperation signed in 1993.

 ''Both sides discussed initiatives to further expand bilateral defence ties, with particular focus on identifying ways to strengthen industrial cooperation,'' the defence ministry said in a statement here.